Why Are Home Batteries So Much More Expensive

 A battery is smaller than a capacitor.
 A capacitor has lager size as compared to a battery.
 Battery is very costly than a capacitor.
 The price of a capacitor is less.
 Both battery and capacitor are energy-storing components utilized in electrical and gadgets building.

-What voltage is a 48V lead battery?
+What is a lithium battery?

 • Is the water replenishment effect of lead-acid batteries good